andreaaazo/reelscraper/DOCS.md

 ### Overview

-The **`ReelScraper`** class focuses on retrieving Instagram Reels for a single user.
+**`ReelScraper`** focuses on retrieving Instagram Reels for a single user.
 It achieves this by composing three core components:

 - **`InstagramAPI`**: Handles direct interactions with Instagram endpoints.
 - **`Extractor`**: Processes raw API responses into structured reel details.